- Home >

 University of Vermont, MA

-Sara Judy is a PhD student in the University of Notre Dame's English Department, and an MFA poetry candidate in Creative Writing.
+Sara Judy is a PhD candidate in the University of Notre Dame's English Department, and an MFA poetry candidate in Creative Writing.
 She studies twentieth- and twenty-first century North American poetry and poetics with an emphasis on religion and literature.
 Of particular interest to her work is the way in which religious expression informs modes of address, silence, and speaking in the lyric.
 She also serves as a managing editor for Religion & Literature.

 Her poems have recently appeared in Bluestem and The Midwest Review.
 She also serves as an editorial assistant for the Notre Dame Review, and as a managing editor for Re:Visions.